gurpreetsinghmatharoo/ui-asset-documentation/README.md

 You can change the theme by using **ui_theme(theme)**.

-Currently there are two themes: `theme.Basic` and `theme.HQ`.
-HQ is the default theme.
+Currently there are two themes: `theme.Material` and `theme.HQ`.
+Material is the default theme.

 # Sprites